Updated December 1, 2022

 Directory publishers.
 By law, when CenturyLink accepts a directory listing for publication, we must provide that listing information to all directory publishers - both our official publisher as well as third-party publishers.
 When we receive listings from other carriers, they tell us what directories (if any) they want their customer information published in.
 Once publishers have the listing information, they can use, sort, organize or package the information in any manner they wish: arranged by name or by telephone number, for example, or published in paper directories, electronic directories over the Internet, on CDs, or in any future directory format that may be developed.

 We are also required to give directory publishers the names and addresses of customers with non-listed and non-published information.
 These publishers can use this information only to deliver their directories and for no other purpose.

 If you have elected to have your name, address and telephone number published in white pages directories (which means that it will be public information), that information may be used by others for their own marketing or to create marketing lists.
-To choose not to be included on lists that may be used by others for marketing, click here.
+You can choose not to be included on lists that may be used by others for marketing.